 Then it says we can't say votive masses for the dead.
-Surely all those extra intentioned masses can't be forbidden.
-I've prayed masses for the dead, for the sick, for the dying, for heretics & schismatics, for the sick and for many other reasons.
+Surely, all those extra-intentioned Masses can't be forbidden.
+I've prayed Masses for the dead, for the sick, for the dying, for heretics & schismatics, and for many other reasons.

-Votive low Masses for the dead are only forbidden during those few days mentioned in the rubrics book - January 2 to 5; January 7 to 12; and the days after the Feast of Our Lord's Ascension, up to but not including the vigil of Pentecost.
+Votive low Masses for the dead are only forbidden during those few days mentioned in the rubrics book - January 2 to 5, January 7 to 12, and the days after the Feast of Our Lord's Ascension, up to but not including the vigil of Pentecost.

 And what is a votive Mass anyway?
 I daily pray the prayers of the low Mass.
 The Votive Masses are probably listed in your Missal after the Proper of the Saints.

-And on the feast of the Sacred Heart of Jesus for first Friday allowed by special concession, are we supposed to commemorate the Mass of the day?
+And on the feast of the Sacred Heart of Jesus for First Friday allowed by special concession, are we supposed to commemorate the Mass of the day?
 It doesn't show to do that in my missal.

-As an example, June 4, 2021 is the First Friday of the month.
-Because the Octave Days of Corpus Christi have been suppressed; we have the option to pray the Mass prayers of St. Francis Caracciolo or that of the Sacred Heart for the First Fridays.
-If we choose to pray the Mass prayers in honor of this St. Francis on this day we would not commemorate the feast of the Sacred Heart of Jesus just because it is the First Friday of the month.
-However, if you choose to pray the Mass prayers in honor of the Sacred Heart of Jesus then you would also commemorate St. Francis.
+For example, June 4, 2021, is the First Friday of the month.
+Because the Octave Days of Corpus Christi have been suppressed, we have the option to pray the Mass prayers of St. Francis Caracciolo or that of the Sacred Heart for the First Fridays.
+If we choose to pray the Mass prayers in honor of St. Francis on this day, we will not commemorate the feast of the Sacred Heart of Jesus just because it is the First Friday of the month.
+However, if you choose to pray the Mass prayers in honor of the Sacred Heart of Jesus, then you would also commemorate St. Francis.

-And how did the ember days somehow come a week later than shown in the missal.
+And how did the Ember Days somehow come a week later than shown in the missal?
 That has confused me for years.

-The way of knowing when some of the ember days should appear on the calendar, used to be different before the changes of Pope Pius XII.
+The way of knowing when some of the Ember Days should appear on the calendar used to be different before the changes of Pope Pius XII.
 Now the rules are: the winter ember days are always the Wednesday, Friday, and Saturday after the third Sunday of Advent.
-The spring ember days are always the Wednesday, Friday, and Saturday after the first Sunday of Lent.
-The summer ember days are always the Wednesday, Friday, and Saturday after the feast of Pentecost.
+The spring Ember days are always the Wednesday, Friday, and Saturday after the first Sunday of Lent.
+The summer ember days are always the Wednesday, Friday, and

+Saturday after the feast of Pentecost.
 The autumn ember days are always the Wednesday, Friday, and Saturday following the feast of the Exaltation of the Holy Cross on September 14.
-Note that if the 14th falls on a Wednesday, the ember days began the following week.
+Note that if the 14th falls on a Wednesday, the Ember days begin the following week.

-And the calendar shows Friday with a fish, but has always listed it as a fast.
+The calendar shows Friday with a fish, but it has always listed it as fast.
 Isn't it really abstinence?
 All Fridays during the year are always days of complete abstinence unless a Friday falls on a Holy day of obligation that year.
-The Catholic Church never requires Her children to either fast or abstain on Sundays or Holy days of obligation.
-On most of the Fridays during the year we are not obliged to also fast.
-They are only FAST days at certain times, such as all Fridays during Lent, ember Fridays, and certain vigils such as that of Christmas and so forth.
+The Catholic Church never requires Her children to either fast or abstain on Sundays or Holy Days of Obligation.
+On most Fridays during the year, we are not obliged to fast.
+They are only FAST days at certain times, such as all Fridays during Lent, Ember Fridays, and certain vigils such as that of Christmas, and so forth.